chrislit/abydos/README.rst

    conda install abydos

-It should run on Python 2.7 and Python 3.5-3.8.
+It should run on Python 3.5-3.8.

 Testing & Contributing
 ======================